 Michelle joined The Legal Aid Society as a staff attorney in the Manhattan’s Criminal Defense Practice in 2013, where she advocated for non-incarceratory sentences, litigated and tried felony and misdemeanor cases, and participated in Decarceration Project’s bail Pilot Project.
 Prior to law school, Michelle taught middle school for six years where she learned first-hand the devastating effects of incarceration on her students, their families, and the community at large.
 Michelle was a Public Interest Scholar at Boston University School of Law and she graduated magna cum laude from Bryn Mawr College.
 During law school she advocated for incarcerated youth in Washington, D.C., detained immigrants in South Texas and Miami, and survivors of human trafficking in Boston.

-Grover Francis started with The Legal Aid Society’s Criminal Defense Practice in the Brooklyn trial office in the fall of 2010, after graduating from Brooklyn Law School.
-While in law school, Grover interned for two semesters in the Brooklyn office, with the Equal Employment Opportunity Commission, and at Brooklyn Legal Services’ A-Housing Unit.
-He also coached and participated in trial advocacy and moot court competitions.
-Prior to law school, Grover worked on a cruise boat in Alaska, and taught English as a second language in both Madrid, Spain and Vilnius, Lithuania.
-He is a Native Houstonian, fluent in Spanish, and received his undergraduate degree from University of Vermont.
+Grover Francis joined the Legal Aid Society as a Staff Attorney in the Criminal Defense Practice in 2010.
+Grover has extensive litigation experience as he has represented thousands of clients on misdemeanor and felony cases in Brooklyn courts.
+He has seen firsthand the devastating effects the money bail system has on indigent clients, their cases, and especially, their loved ones.
+Grover currently serves in the Decarceration Project as a Staff Attorney and is based in the Staten Island office.
+Grover received his Juris Doctor from Brooklyn Law School in 2010.
+While in law school, Grover interned for two semesters in the Brooklyn CDP office, with the Equal Employment Opportunity Commission, and at Brooklyn Legal Services’ A-Housing Unit.
+He also coached and participated in trial advocacy and moot court competitions as a member of the Moot Court Honor Society.
+Prior to law school, Grover taught English as a second language in both Madrid, Spain and Vilnius, Lithuania.
+He is a native Houstonian, and fluent in Spanish.

 Mitchell Paolo Esteller joined The Legal Aid Society in the fall of 2012.
 Previously, Mitchell attended the CUNY School of Law, and was enrolled in the Defenders’ Clinic.
 While in law school, Mitchell interned in Legal Aid’s Queens Office, as well as with the NYC Department of Corrections as a legal coordinator, rotating from the different facilities on Rikers’ Island.
 Born in the Philippines, and raised in Brooklyn, Mitchell continues to reside in his childhood home, and maintains a strong connection with the members of the community – often being called upon whenever members of the community come into contact with the criminal justice system.
 He firmly believes in the necessity to reform the bail statute, so as to comport with the basic principle of innocent unless proven guilty.